gouv-nc-data/guide-datagouvnc/content/en/_index.md

-# Welcome to the data.gouv.fr Guide
+# Welcome to the data.gouv.nc Guide

-Welcome to the user guide for **data.gouv.nc**, the New-Caledonian open data platform.
+Welcome to the user guide for **data.gouv.nc**, the Caledonian open data platform.
 This guide aims to help you navigate and make the most of the platform's features, whether you're a regular user or a data contributor.

 ## About data.gouv.nc